memuG/gameshop/README.md

 This is a basic CRUD api for managing the games inventory and shopping carts.

 ## How to run it?
+To run only the gameshop service without any docker-compose functionallities, please run (note that only Swagger, Actuator and Prometheus endpoints will be available then):
+> java -jar compose-config/gameshop-0.0.1-SNAPSHOT.jar --spring.profiles.active=prd

-This software requires docker-compose being able to deal with version 3.3 of the compose file.
+This software uses docker-compose being able to deal with version 3.3 of the compose file.
 To start the gameshop service alone, please run the command below:
 > sudo docker-compose up -d --build gameshop

-To be able to run elasticsearch docker container on your machine, please run the command below (if not - just skip this command):
+To be able to run elasticsearch docker container on your machine and use Kibana for further analytics, please run the command below
+(if not - just skip this command):
 > sudo sysctl -w vm.max_map_count=262144